ibowditch/userdocs/_build/html/_sources/internal.md.txt

 * Make backups of any target databases using pgadmin
   * Make backup of AWS production database (ebdb) on dev system using pgadmin
+    * Set inbound rule on RDS security group for MyIP if needed
   * <span class="opt">Drop AWS tst system database (ebdb) to clear contents</span>
   * <span class="opt">Restore backup of AWS production database to AWS tst database</span>